steemit/smt-whitepaper/cbt-manual/manual.md

 # FAQ

-- Q:  Can the CBT inflation data structures express Steem's [current inflation scheme](https://github.com/steemit/steem/issues/551)?
+- Q:  Can the SMT inflation data structures express Steem's [current inflation scheme](https://github.com/steemit/steem/issues/551)?
 - A:  Yes (except for rounding errors).
-- Q:  Can the CBT inflation data structures reward founders directly after X months/years?
+- Q:  Can the SMT inflation data structures reward founders directly after X months/years?
 - A:  Yes.
 - Q:  I don't care about time modulation.
 Can I disable it?
 - A:  Yes, just set the `lep_abs_amount == rep_abs_amount` and `lep_rel_amount_numerator == rep_rel_amount_numerator` to the same value, and set `lep_time = rep_time` (any value will do).